-MnS producer notifies MnS consumer about the fulfilment information of radio network provisioning intent after the verification is finished.
+MnS producer notifies MnS consumer about the fulfilment information of the intent containing an expectation for delivering radio network after the verification is finished.

-5.1.1.1.2 Requirements
+5.1.1.2 Requirements

-REQ-Intent_Deploy_Net-CON-1 The intent driven MnS shall have capability enabling MnS consumer to express intent for radio network provisioning for specified area to MnS producer.
+REQ-Intent_Deploy_Net-CON-1 The intent driven MnS shall have capability enabling MnS consumer to express intent containing an expectation for delivering a radio network for the specified area to MnS producer.